 How Jitendra Intellectual Property Can help?

 While registering a trademark with the Dubai Customs, it is highly recommended that you hire the services of a trademark agent from a reputed intellectual property firm in Dubai, who can guide you in the step-by-step process of trademark registration and filing.
 Jitendra Intellectual Property (JIP) is a full-service Intellectual Property firm with an experienced team of trademark agents who are experts in getting the registered trademark recorded with the Dubai Customs complying with all legal requirements.
-JIP will assist you in all the required research and paperwork to ensure that your trademark is smoothly registered with UAE trademark office and then with Dubai Customs.
-Our legal consultants will also guide through the necessary legal process in case any infringement is detected.
+JIP will assist you in all the required research and paperwork to ensure that your trademark is smoothly registered with the UAE trademark office and then with Dubai Customs.
+Our legal consultants will also guide you through the necessary legal process in case any infringement is detected.